Aceearly1993/lecarde-2/README.md

 `CHANGED` - The logic of control config screen; The joypad remap and keyboard remap functions can be individually selected instead of cramming everything into the same config screen.
 (Aceearly1993)
 `ADDED` - Important elements to reflect the changes of control config.
 (Aceearly1993)
+`ADDED` - Alcuard boss rush: Collision physic correction when you're performing walk/slide on a Downhill slope, eliminated a bug-like behavior that you'll frequently switch between walk and fall states if walking downhill at full speed.
+(Aceearly1993)
 `FIXED` - Underground Aqueduct: An out of bound bug which can happen if you strike a breakable wall while sticking very close to the breakable wall in question.
 (Aceearly1993)
 `FIXED` - Underground Aqueduct: A irregular phenomenon so that the variable for the situation of a breakable wall is destroyed or not, will now be properly recorded.
 (Aceearly1993)

 #### [1.5.4] - 2024/10/1 ####